aedart/model/README.md

 **C**
 _N/A (no sub-packages yet developed)_
 **D**
-`Description`       | Getter and Setter package for some kind of model description. |   https://bitbucket.org/fenix440/model-description
+`Date`       | Getter and Setter package for some kind of model date. |   https://bitbucket.org/fenix440/model-date `Description`       | Getter and Setter package for some kind of model description. |   https://bitbucket.org/fenix440/model-description
 **E**
 `Email`             | Getter and Setter package for a model email. |   https://bitbucket.org/aedart/model-email